kubernetes/enhancements/keps/sig-api-machinery/5000-api-linting-crd-schema-tooling/README.md

 **How**: Using an admission controller/plugin that rejects CRD update operations if it would result in a breaking change

-**Note for reviewers**: Adding an admission controller/plugin to enact this behavior is not part of this enhancement, but it is a use case that could be enabled by the introduction of the projects being proposed.

 ### Notes/Constraints/Caveats (Optional)

 ### Risks and Mitigations